neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/2-launch/2-participate/chapter.md

 # Chapter 3: Participate in the ICO

 Now we get to the fun part, invoking a non-constant method on our smart contract.
-We'll cover how to do that for normal methods and ones marked with `@receive` and then you'll put that knowledge to use to implement a callback handler that participates in the ICO.
+We'll cover how to do that for normal methods and ones marked with `@receive` and then you'll put that knowledge to use implementing a callback handler that participates in the ICO.
 We'll also have an opportunity to play with the NEO•ONE developer tools.

 ## Learn